ibm-cloud-docs/log-analysis/config_agent.md

    {: pre}

    When the download of the configuration files is finished, a command is displayed that you can use to set the path to the local Kubernetes configuration file as an environment variable.
 Copy and paste the command that is displayed in your terminal to set the `KUBECONFIG` environment variable.

-   Every time you log in to the {{site.data.keyword.containerlong_notm}} CLI to work with your cluster, you must run this setup to set the path to the cluster's configuration file as a session variable. {{site.data.keyword.containerlong_notm}} uses this variable to find a local configuration file and certificates that are necessary to connect with your cluster.
-   {: tip}

 3. Create a Kubernetes secret to store your logDNA ingestion key for your service instance.
 The LogDNA ingestion key is used to open a secure web socket to the logDNA ingestion server and to authenticate the logging agent with the {{site.data.keyword.la_full_notm}} service.